GraceSevillano/Tkinter_exercises_VIBOT/README.md

-# Tkinter Exercises for VIBOT - Computer Science: Python TD3
+# Tkinter Exercises for VIBOT - Computer Science: Python TD3 and TD2

-This repository contains a series of 7 exercises developed during the first semester of the VIBOT master's program in the Computer Science: Python course.
+This repository contains a series of 10 exercises developed during the first semester of the VIBOT master's program in the Computer Science: Python course.
 Each exercise, designed and implemented by me, is aimed at practicing and enhancing skills in creating graphical user interfaces (GUIs) with Tkinter, a standard GUI library for Python.
 The exercises range from basic GUI elements to more complex applications, such as a simple calculator, and are of my complete authorship.

+## Exercise Descriptions from TD2.pdf

+### Exercise 1: Checkerboard
+Develop a Tkinter application that displays a checkerboard.
+The canvas should be 300x300 pixels, with squares having a side length of 30 pixels.
+The program includes a specific function to draw a checkerboard pattern and another to draw a line of navy-colored squares.

+### Exercise 2: Drawing Application
+Create a Tkinter application encapsulating a canvas widget within a class.
+The application should offer a drawing area and buttons for drawing circles, lines, triangles, and a quit button to exit the application.

+### Exercise 3: Application with Menu Bar
+Develop a graphical application with Tkinter that includes a menu bar.
+The file menu should contain options for Open, Save, and Exit, while the account menu should offer items like card, transfer, and transaction.

-## Exercise Descriptions
+## Exercise Descriptions from TD3.pdf

 ### Exercise 1: User Information Interface
 Create a graphical interface that prompts the user to enter their name, first name, and date of birth.
 Upon submission, it displays a message with the entered information.